PurdueCAM2Project/HELPSweb/source/join.rst

 - A: You will not stay.
 You know very clearly.
 You do not want to take a research course because you cannot spend time.
 Do not come.
 Many people "assured" that they would stay without taking credits.
   Everyone vanished.
-In fact, these people simply vanished without saying "Good Bye".
 This team does not need these people.

 - Q: If you are so restrictive, how many people actually apply for joining the team?